distributed-text-services/specifications/README.md

 DTS specifies 3 distinct operation endpoints:

-- The [Collections Endpoint](Collections-Endpoint.md) is used to navigate the text collection contents
+- Navigation _across texts_ is supported by the [Collections Endpoint](Collections-Endpoint.md)
-- The [Navigation Endpoint](Navigation-Endpoint.md) is used to navigate within a single text document
+- Navigation _within a text_ is supported by the [Navigation Endpoint](Navigation-Endpoint.md)
-- The [Documents Endpoint](Documents-Endpoint.md) is used to retrieve complete or partial texts
+- Retrieval of complete or partial texts is supported by the [Documents Endpoint](Documents-Endpoint.md)

 The Collections and Navigation endpoints are specified to return  LD+JSON adhering to the [W3C Hydra standard](http://www.hydra-cg.com/spec/latest/core/).
 The Documents endpoint is specified to return TEI/XML of the requested text or fragment.